rajlulla/TicketmasterAPI/README.md

-Here's a basic `README.md` file for your project:

 # Ticketmaster API Dockerized Service

 This service is a Dockerized FastAPI application that provides three API endpoints to interact with Ticketmaster.
 It leverages Puppeteer to extract cookies and intercept specific URLs for ticket price queries.
 The application is designed to be flexible for use in serverless or containerized environments like AWS Lambda or Kubernetes.